 6. Optimize your internet and don’t panic when you get disconnected.

-We all had to transition to remote learning quickly, and we know not everyone has a perfect setup at home.
+We know not everyone has a perfect setup at home.
 If you have the option to hard wire into your router, that will give you the best connection.
 If you’re on WiFi, try to move as close to the router as possible.
 Your speed will determine the quality of the video and audio.

 Don’t panic when something goes wrong—and it may.
 Disconnected from the Internet during an online chat?
 Just log back in and drop a note in the forum apologizing for the glitch.
 And although not ideal, you could also use your smartphone as a backup.
 Most virtual classroom software vendors offer mobile apps—just be aware of data usage issues and costs.